dayvillefire/pocsag-monitor/README.md

 This code has been run on a [Raspberry Pi Zero W](https://amzn.to/3bflIyP) (the slower first-generation model) if anyone wants to run this on a standalone single-chip machine.

-POCSAG monitor is currently keyed to publish to a number of different pluggable outputs, but is primarily designed to push to Discord channels.

-## OUTPUT PLUGINS

-* discord - Discord channels
-* mqtt - MQTT queue output
-* stdout - Print to standard output
-* trigger - Trigger HTTP GET with substitutions
+POCSAG monitor is now designed to be used with [pocsag-router](https://github.com/dayvillefire/pocsag-router), which allows aggregation and deduplication from multiple redundant monitors.

 ## PREREQUISITES